rust-lang/reference/src/expressions.md

 [Tuples](types.html#tuple-types) and [struct tuples](items.html#structs) can be
 indexed using the number corresponding to the possition of the field.
-The index must be a [decimal literal](tokens.html#integer-literals) with no underscores or suffix.
+The index must be written as a [decimal literal](tokens.html#integer-literals) with no underscores or suffix.
 Tuple indexing expressions also differ from field expressions in that they can unambiguously be called as a function.
 In all other aspects they have the same behavior.

 ```rust
 # struct Point(f32, f32);